dickdavis/dotfiles/README.md

 This repository contains configuration files for vim, tmux, git, zsh, and spacemacs.
 Copy each of the files to the home directory to get started.

+Check [here](cheatsheets/README.md) to view cheatsheets that document usage of the customizations.

 ## Additional Setup

 Some additional setup and configuration is required.